hhc2tech/pytools/pyver/README.md

 4) if you want to revert back to an older revision, grab files our of the dated .pyver directories and put them in your current directory

 ### Criteria for design
+* Simplicity is your friend, obscurity is your enemy
 * It is unacceptable to rename files to track versions.
 This accomplishes this by putting the files in different directories and keep your current file with the desired, persistent filename
 * Can be used over a network drive.
 Does not require a central server.
 * Be OS agnostic (written in Python)